Xeverous/fuser/README.md

 - `std::deque<T>`
 - `std::unique_ptr<T>` (outputs `null` when there is no value)
 - `std::optional<T>` (outputs `null` when there is no value)
+- `std::map<K, V, C>`
+- `std::unordered_map<K, V, H, E>`

 Additionally, it supports (de)serializers for structures which are valid boost fusion sequences.

+Note that the above list is exactly how template specializations are implemented.
+The allocator template parameter is intentionally ommited because the current implementation has no guuarantees for stateful allocators.
+You can always define your (partial) specializations that reuse the existing serializers - just check how they are implemented.

 If a type has no (de)serializer, the library will gracefully fail on a `static_assert`.